 After using this recipe for over a week, I am well past my normal reaction period of 2-3 days... and happy to report that my irritation is a thing of the past!
 Thank You Fran for pointing out in your video that Baking Soda is a common irritant for folks with sensitive skin, and Bri for suggesting to use less than Fran's original recipe!

-I should also confess that playing with lye wasn't something I was rushing too.
-The only finicky thing I can say about working with the lye was that it seemed to be very staticy... so it clung to my plastic container and would literally jump out towards you when you'd move your (glove covered) hand near the top of the container.
-I had my sprayer of vinegar handy and even used it a couple time to be sure anything put in the garbage was neutralized.
+I should also confess that playing with lye wasn't something I was rushing too, and in the end my sweetie took that part of the job off my hands which was great!
+The only finicky thing I can say about working with the lye was that it seemed to be very staticy... so it clung to our plastic container and would literally jump out towards you when you'd move your (glove covered) hand near the top of the container.
+We had our sprayer of vinegar handy and even used it a couple time to be sure anything we put in the garbage was neutralized.

-In the pictures below, the first two show all of the tools used to make the soap.
-The stock pot found at costco made a great soaping pot with its height; catching any flyaway's that the emulsion blender tossed about.
-I even put a stainless steel cookie sheet under the scale and working area, which greatly helped to catch lye granules and made cleanup much easier.
-I also used two thermometers for the lye solution and oils together, trying to bring them within the magic 100F-110F range.
+In the pictures below, the first two show all of the tools we used to make the soap.
+The stock pot we found at costco made a great soaping pot with its height; catching any flyaway's that the emulsion blender tossed about.
+We even put a stainless steel cookie sheet under the scale and working area, which greatly helped to catch lye granules and made cleanup much easier.
+We also made sure we had two thermometers so that we could easily coordinate bringing the lye solution and oils together in the magic 100F-110F range.

 The first soap picture is when it was first poured into the mold... or should I say scooped.
-I think my first lesson was that I let the trace get way too thick; which was why I needed to use a knife to smooth off the lumpy tops.
-The second thing learned is that my molds are huge!
-This ended up being a great blessing, because I got away with only making the one batch (across two molds) and cut the bars in half after 24 hours.
-The second soap picture is after cutting and placing on the shoe rack I picked up at costco as my curing rack.
+I think our first lesson was that we let our trace get way too thick; which was why we needed to use a knife to smooth off the lumpy tops.
+The second thing we learned is that our molds are huge!
+This ended up being a great blessing only 4 days before the wedding, because we got away with only making the one batch (of two molds) and cut the bars in half after 24 hours.
+The second soap picture is after cutting and placing on the shoe rack we picked up at costco as our curing rack.
 Hurray for making all the soap in one day!

-My third lesson is that the two shades of purple oxides that I tried to use to colour the soap didn't create a middle purple.
-Initially, I thought the bars were going to turn out a grey mud-like colour, but was very please when they started looking more tan after 24 hours.
+Our third lesson is that the two shades of purple oxides that we tried to use to colour our soap didn't create a middle purple.
+Initially, we thought our bars were going to turn out a grey mud-like colour, but were very please when they started looking more like tan after 24 hours.
 Obviously the colour the soap is at trace and the colour it is cured/curing are two different things.

-I could sure get a good sense of the soap while I was cleaning up the area and tools.
-Not sure if I can wait the full 3 weeks to let the bars harden before I try it out in the shower!
+We could sure get a good sense of the soap while we were cleaning up the area and tools.
+Not sure if we can wait the full 3 weeks to let the bars harden before we try it out in the shower!

-After reviewing the initial recipe I wanted to follow and running it through a soap calculator, I realized that the little 15ml bottles of essentials oils that I had around the house just were not going to cut it if my plan was going to involve making almost 20 lbs of soap!
+After reviewing the recipe we want to follow for our wedding favour soaps, and running it through a soap calculator, I realized that the little 15ml bottles of essentials oils that we had around the house just were not going to cut it if our plan was going to involve making almost 20 lbs of soap!
 I needed many ounces of Essential Oils, not milliliters.

-I can sense that Bulk Apothecary is going to be a favourite site into the future.
-I ran around Winnipeg hoping to find a good price on the Rosemary and Thyme that I wanted to add to my soap... and $15-$20 for a 0.5 oz was not what I wanted to pay.
+I can sense that Bulk Apothecary is going to be a favourite site of ours into the future.
+We ran around Winnipeg hoping to find a good price on the Rosemary and Thyme that we wanted to add to our soap... and $15-$20 for a 0.5 oz was not what we wanted to pay.
 Bulk Apothecary has the same size bottle for $3-$4, or 16 oz bottles (thirty times the oil) in the $40 range... hmmm, $15-$20 for a 0.5 oz or $40-$50 for 16 oz... an easy decision!

-While I was placing an order anyway, I added some other oils that I want to try in the next soap recipe batches for their aromatherapy qualities, soap exfoliants (seeds), soap colouring sample kit (oxides), oils I didn't have to complete my own "thieves oil" blend, caps meant to get for my bottles from the last order, and some books on this new hobby.
+While we were placing an order anyway, we added some other oils that we are going to try in the next soap recipe batches for their aromatherapy qualities, soap exfoliants (seeds), soap colouring sample kit (oxides), oils we didn't have to complete our own "thieves oil" blend, caps we meant to get for our bottles from our last order, and some books on our new hobbies.

-My first order from Bulk Apothecary arrived today!
-The intention of this order was to set the stage for making household cleaning products, shampoo, soap, body sprays, lotions, lip balms, etc... and containers to hold them in.
+Our first order from Bulk Apothecary arrived today!
+The intention of this order was to set the stage for making our own household cleaning products, shampoo, soap (also to be favors for our wedding guests), body sprays, lotions, lip balms, etc... and containers to hold them in.

 This order consisted of:

-Unfortunately, I had some lessons to learn with this order:
+Unfortunately, we had some lessons to learn with this order:

 There are plenty of horror stories about working with lye.
 The common theme is to give it the proper attention and respect that it deserves if you are wanting to be a soap maker, because after all you must have lye to make soap.